kristelaavendano/hawaii-google-maps-reviews/index.md

 This project uses two datasets -- the `meta` dataset, which provides business metadata, and `reviews` dataset, which collates an extensive list of guest reviews.

 In this project, I will be developing several new features to use in a Linear Regression and Random Forest model.
-Below is a list of all features in the three datasets I will be working on.
+The bolded columns are features that I added to the existing dataset.

 #### `meta`, 21,507 rows